zaid-kh/WA-Bank-API/README.md

 - `GET /users/:id`: Get details of a specific account.
 - `POST /users`: Create a new account.
 - `DELETE /users/:id`: Delete an account.
+- `PUT /users/:id/deposit`: Deposit cash to a user account.
+- `PUT /users/:id/withdraw`: Withdraw cash from a user's account.
+- `PUT /users/:from/transfer/:to`: Transfer cash from one user to another.

 ## License